1st Legions Infantry Division (Poland): 1919–1944

 Before the outbreak of World War II, the division, commanded by General Wincenty Kowalski, was partially mobilized in March 1939.
 As a part of the Wyszków Operational Group it was to shield the northern approaches of Warsaw from the German assault from East Prussia.
-After the outbreak of the Polish Defensive War, the division became fully mobilized and on September 4, 1939, it made contact with enemy troops in the forests around Długosiodło.
-On September 7 it took part in heavy fighting near Pułtusk, but was outnumbered 3 to 1 and ordered to retreat southwards to defend the Bug River line between Kamieńczyk and Wyszków.
+After the outbreak of the Invasion of Poland, the division became fully mobilized and on 4 September 1939, it made contact with enemy troops in the forests around Długosiodło.
+On 7 September it took part in heavy fighting near Pułtusk, but was outnumbered 3 to 1 and ordered to retreat southwards to defend the Bug River line between Kamieńczyk and Wyszków.
 Reinforced by 98th Heavy Artillery Detachment and 61st Light Artillery Detachment, the division successfully repelled a German assault near Brańszczyk, after which it began delaying actions while retreating towards Kałuszyn.
-On September 11 that town was seized by German units and had to be retaken by force during heavy street fighting in the dark.
+On 11 September that town was seized by German units and had to be retaken by force during heavy street fighting in the dark.

 From there, General Wincenty Kowalski planned a counter-assault of his division.
-In what became known as the Battle of Kałuszyn, on September 13, the division started an all-out assault on German positions in nearby villages.
+In what became known as the Battle of Kałuszyn, on 13 September, the division started an all-out assault on German positions in nearby villages.
 After heavy fighting, the division broke through the third line of German defences in the villages of Lipiny, Debowiec, Wola Wodyńska, and Oleśnica.
 It finally broke through the German lines at Jagodno, but also suffered heavy casualties and lost most of its artillery and logistical support.
 Dispersed units crossed the German lines and joined several different Polish units, some of them formed ad hoc.
 The biggest group was rallied by the division commander but now numbered only three infantry companies out of an original three regiments.
-These troops broke through the forests near Radzyń Podlaski to reach the units of Gen. Stefan Dąb-Biernacki and on September 22 took part in the successful Battle of Falków against parts of the German 8th Infantry Division.
+These troops broke through the forests near Radzyń Podlaski to reach the units of Gen. Stefan Dąb-Biernacki and on 22 September took part in the successful Battle of Falków against parts of the German 8th Infantry Division.
 Shortly afterward the division effectively ceased to exist.